 Both metals are highly reactive with strong electrical conductivity.
 This makes them prone to creating free radical activity and damaging many cells when in a free form.
 This is true for all heavy metals which is why they all eventually contribute to adrenal fatigue.
 The presence of excess heavy metals, including copper, is a constant source of stress which eventually exhausts our ability to respond properly to stress.

 The body has an intricate system of checks and balances which operate through the mineral levels and ratios.
+Nutritional Balancing is a system of healing that works very specifically with these checks and balances.
 If one mineral becomes deficient, another mineral will accumulate and may become excessive.

 When sodium and potassium levels go down, calcium and magnesium levels will rise.
 If copper drops, iron increases.
 If zinc rises, copper will decrease.
 If iron rises, chromium levels decrease.
 The body controls many body functions through the modification of the mineral ratios.

 Copper initially raises the sodium level, and the body will retain copper to shore up a dropping sodium level (due to unremitting stress) in order to support mineral corticoid production.
-Copper is also essential to the final step in energy production in the Krebs cycle, one of the main energy producing processes in the body.
+Copper is also essential to the final step in energy production in the Krebs cycle in the mitochondria, one of the main energy producing processes in the body.

 An accumulation of copper serves a purpose, in the short run, as a defense against stress.
 As the body loses zinc under stress, sodium increases along with copper.
 Both of these changes increase oxidative respiration and energy production in the cells.
 This is a short term defense against stress which we all need.
 It is only when it becomes chronic that copper toxicity results.